florimondmanca/djangorestframework-api-key/README.md

     # ...
 ```

-Refer to [DRF Docs - Setting the permission policy][setting-the-permission-policy-url] for more information on using permission classes.
+Refer to [DRF Docs - Setting the permission policy](http://www.django-rest-framework.org/api-guide/permissions/#setting-the-permission-policy) for more information on using permission classes.

-### Make authorized requests
+### Making authorized requests

 Once API key permissions are enabled on your API, clients can pass their API key via the `Api-Key` header (this is customizable, see [Settings](#settings)):